Detecting dependence structure: visualization and inference: Quantile dependence function

-For successive marginal quantiles $(u,v)$, the measure $q$ quantifies an allocation of the probability mass under cdf $C(\cdot,\cdot)$ in comparison to that pertinent to the independence copula $I(\cdot,\cdot)$.
-The denominator in (\ref{1}) is the asymptotic variance of the standard estimate of $C$ under independence.
-Given $(u,v)$, the normalisation makes natural estimators of $q$ asymptotically $N(0,1)$ under the independence hypothesis.
+For successive marginal quantiles $(u,v)$, the measure $q$ quantifies an allocation of the probability mass under cdf $C$ in comparison to that pertinent to the independence copula $\mathcal{I}$.
+Given $(u,v)$, the normalisation makes natural estimators of $q$ asymptotically $N(0,1)$ when the true underlying copula is the independence copula $\mathcal{I}$.
+The factor $[uv(1-u)(1-v)]^{-1}$ is the asymptotic variance of the classical empirical copula built from observations obeying cdf $\mathcal{I}$; see also Section \ref{s3.1}.

 The definition of $q$ comes from earlier attempts to investigate the structure of $C$ by looking at successive correlation coefficients of some rich enough class of functions of the transformed variables $F(X)$ and $G(Y)$; cf. \cite{Kallenberg}, \cite{Janic}, and \cite{Ledwina14}.
 In case of (\ref{1}), we see that for $(u,v) \in (0,1)^2$ it holds that